Isle of the Snake People (1971), starring Boris Karloff, Julissa, Yolanda Montes, Ralph Bertrand, Carlos East

 Synopsis of Isle of the Snake People

-In Isle of the Snake People, a small remote island is a home for voodoo rites, death cults and an evil priest named Damballah.
-Local law officials turn a blind eye to their evil ways … until Captain Labesch arrives from the mainland.
+In Isle of the Snake People, a small remote island is a home for voodoo rites, death cults and an evil thing named Damballah.
+Local law officials turn a blind eye to their evil ways … Until Captain Labesch arrives from the mainland.